karunakar2/tinkerBoard_simpleFanControl/README.md

 1. Above command might tell that it doesn't exist for root and will create one, go for it, add following line at the end of the file.
 1. @reboot python /bin/your_script.py &
 1. go for a reboot, check if it works in background.
+1. Fork and update, but send me a pull, happy to merge.
+1. Log issues so that others get to know if any problems exist and debug accordingly.
 1. Thanks